 For four and a half months, we monitored and cared for all the gardens.
 We saw no major differences in the performance of the gardens planted in a windowless room versus in a room with indirect sunlight.
 We did see stark contrasts in the success of the four models, though.
 We were never able to harvest plants from two of them; the Edn didn't produce enough herbs, and the SunBlaster's plants sprouted but didn't grow big enough.
 The Edn garden was our biggest failure, with one of the two sets growing a single basil seedling; the other grew a few more, but only in half the pods we'd planted.
 The other two models, by Click and Grow and Miracle-Gro, yielded large quantities of herbs and lettuce.
 Both of these gardens offer many types of seeds, including edible and inedible flowers, and would be good choices, but the Click and Grow system was far more self-sustaining and simpler to operate.
 It's our top choice if you want to grow fresh herbs and produce at home to enhance your recipes.

-We tested four indoor gardens priced from $189.99 to $199.95, all equipped with full-spectrum grow lights that mimic daylight and more or less self-watering systems.
+We tested four indoor gardens priced about $200, all equipped with full-spectrum grow lights that mimic daylight and more or less self-watering systems.
 Three were “smart” gardens with apps that cycled the lights on and off and sent alerts to help us monitor and care for the plants.
 We bought two of each garden, setting up one set in a windowless room and the other in a room with windows but away from direct sunlight.
 We followed each model's setup and care instructions for four and a half months and rated the models on how easy they were to use and how well the plants grew.
 All models were purchased online, and they appear in order of preference.

 Performance: We rated the indoor gardens on their ability to produce usable quantities of harvestable herbs and small produce over the course of four and a half months, in both moderately light and completely dark environments.